E – J

 Hayashi, Moritaka.
 Military and intelligence gathering activities in the EEZ: definition of key terms.
 Marine Policy Volume 29, Issue 2, March 2005, Pages 123-137.

-- “This chapter reviews the origin and use and interpretation of such terms as “peaceful uses,” “peaceful purpose,” “freedom of navigation and overflight,” “residual rights,” “other internationally lawful uses of the sea,” “installations and structures,” “due regard,” “normal mode,” hostile intent, and abuse of rights with a view to clarifying their agreed meaning and identifying any areas of disagreement.”
+– “This chapter reviews the origin and use and interpretation of such terms as “peaceful uses,” “peaceful purpose,” “freedom of navigation and overflight,” “residual rights,” “other internationally lawful uses of the sea,” “installations and structures,” “due regard,” “normal mode,” hostile intent, and abuse of rights with a view to clarifying their agreed meaning and identifying any areas of disagreement.”
+Part of a special issue on “Military and Intelligence Gathering Activities in the Exclusive Economic Zone: Consensus and Disagreement II,” edited by M.J.
+Valencia and K. Akimoto.

 Historical Evidence To Support China’s Sovereignty over Nansha Islands.
 Ministry of Foreign Affairs of the People’s Republic of China, 2000.